motion/orbit/notes/next-nate.md

 - Query editor views
 - Moving into its own area useFilters or similar
 - Theme can control fontWeight for themeing texts

+- Making icon customization simpler
+  - Just choose background color
+  - We can manually overlay icon on top instead of custom-per-each

 ---